vanguardbackup/docs/frequently-asked-questions.md

 Yes, Vanguard supports backing up MySQL and PostgreSQL databases.

 ### What happens if a backup fails?
-If a backup fails, Vanguard will send a notification (if configured) and log the failure.
-You can review the logs and attempt the backup again manually if needed.
+If a backup fails, Vanguard will notify you via your account's registered email address and any configured Notification Streams, log the failure, and allow you to review the logs and manually retry the backup if needed.
 ## Security

 ### Is my data encrypted during backups?